Hofstede's cultural dimensions theory: Correlations of values with other country differences

 Researchers have grouped some countries together by comparing countries' value scores with other country difference such as geographical proximity, shared language, related historical background, similar religious beliefs and practices, common philosophical influences, and identical political systems; in other words, everything which is implied by the definition of a nation's culture.
 For example, low power distance is associated with consultative political practices and income equity, whereas high power distance is correlated with unequal income distribution, as well as bribery and corruption in domestic politics.
 Individualism is positively correlated with social mobility, national wealth, or the quality of government.
 As a country becomes richer, its culture becomes more individualistic.

-Another example of correlation was drawn by the Sigma Two Group in 2003.
-They have studied the correlation between countries' cultural dimensions and their predominant religion based on the World Factbook 2002.
-On average, predominantly Catholic countries show very high uncertainty avoidance, relatively high power distance, moderate masculinity and relatively low individualism, whereas predominantly atheist countries have low uncertainty avoidance, very high power distance, moderate masculinity, and very low individualism.
+Another example of correlation was drawn by the Sigma Two Group in 2003, who presented a correlation between countries' cultural dimensions and their predominant religion.
+"Predominant" is here defined as over 50% of the country's population identifying as a member of that religion, based on the World Factbook 2002.
+On average, predominantly Catholic countries show very high uncertainty avoidance, relatively high power distance, moderate masculinity and relatively low individualism, whereas predominantly atheist countries (not to be confused with Atheism) have low uncertainty avoidance, very high power distance, moderate masculinity, and very low individualism.
 Coelho (2011) found inverse correlations between rates of specific kinds of innovation in manufacturing companies and the percentage of large companies per country as well as the employment of a specific kind of manufacturing strategy.

 The quantification of cultural dimensions enables people to make cross-regional comparisons and form an image of the differences between not just countries but entire regions.
 For example, the cultural model of the Mediterranean countries is dominated by high levels of acceptance of inequalities, with uncertainty aversion influencing their choices.
 With regard to individualism, Mediterranean countries tend to be characterized by moderate levels of individualistic behavior.
 The same applies to masculinity.
 Future orientation places Mediterranean countries in a middle ranking, and they show a preference for indulgence values.

 Power distance index is positively correlated with the ratio of companies with process innovation only over the companies with any of the three types of innovation considered in the country (determinant of correlation: 28%).
 Hence in countries with higher power distance, innovative manufacturing companies are somewhat more bound to resort to process innovations.
 Power distance index occurs more often in technological societies with a representative government and a good basic education system, whereas high PDI is associated with economic inequality.